elevateforhumanity/fix2/COMPETITIVE_ANALYSIS_UPDATED.md

 **What Udemy Does Better:**
 - Marketplace with thousands of courses
+- Better course discovery UX (8/10 vs our 6.5/10)
 - Instructor revenue sharing model
 - Consumer brand recognition
 - Marketing reach
+- More refined search and filtering

 **What Elevate Does Better:**
 - Enterprise workforce training focus (vs marketplace-centric)